Gejiu: Landforms

 The city of Gejiu surrounds a lake which, however, was not naturally formed.
 A turning point in the city's history was when a mining accident occurred sometime in the 1950s, when water welled up through the mines which led to groundwater rising to the surface, and this flooded a large part of the narrow valley that the city was located in.
 This accident may well have turned out to be a blessing in disguise for Gejiu, as it provided a nice scenic lake right in the city center.
 An already cramped upland location became even more cramped after this flood, which has resulted in an extremely dense, high-rise center compared to other small Chinese cities that are built on plains.
 Later, the adjacent area to the flood-caused lake was turned into a park.
 Today, the town is protected from further flooding by an underground spillway.

 Climate

-It is a typical subtropical highland climate (Köppen: Cwb), with a low temperature variation but cold for latitude.
+It is a typical subtropical highland climate (Köppen: Cfb), with a low temperature variation but cold for latitude.